OctopusDeploy/blog/blog/2022-q2/what-is-shadow-it/index.md

 ## Risk mitigation

 The unknown nature of shadow IT increases the risk profile of an organization.
 Shadow IT has already infected businesses and will only grow.
 It is a matter of managing the risk.
-Gartner suggests three [risk mitigation strategies]() to address this[6].
+Gartner suggests three [risk mitigation strategies](https://www.gartner.com/smarterwithgartner/make-the-best-of-shadow-it) to address this.

 > - Use Data Security Governance to Balance Local business unit IT (BUIT) Growth Objectives Against the Risk of Data Breaches and Financial Liabilities
 > - Deploy Shadow IT Discovery and Data Protection Tools to Enable the Safe Selection, Deployment, and Notification of Unauthorized Cloud Services